 Many migraine sufferers experience their first migraine-related difficulties during their teen years.
-If your teen’s headaches seem to be worse than the norm, it is possible that she is beginning to experience migraines.
+If your teen’s headaches seem to be worse than the norm, it is possible that she is beginning to experience teenage migraines.
 If left unchecked, your teen’s migraines could result in academic difficulties and make her miss activities while she is forced to spend days in bed coping with her head pain.
-To ensure that your teen doesn’t suffer these ill effects, deal with her migraines as soon as you spot them.
+To ensure that your teen doesn’t suffer these ill effects, deal with teenage migraines as soon as you spot them.

 By definition, a migraine is a really bad headache that is usually centered on one side of the head.
 These headaches traditionally originate behind the eye and radiate out from the point of origin.
 There is no chemical test for a migraine, so doctors must diagnose the presence of migraine headaches in teens based upon observation and patient accounts of their pain.

 Migraines are not at all uncommon among teens.
 In fact, 5 percent of the teenage population suffers from recurrent migraines.
 While migraine sufferers normally experience their first migraines during teenage years, some can begin to suffer migraines earlier in childhood.

 Doctors are still working to isolate the exact cause of migraine headaches.
 There is some evidence to indicate that migraine sufferers come by their malady genetically, as migraines tend to run in families.
 Researchers have proven that migraine pain appears to be the result of a combination of a change in blood flow to the brain and the release of neurotransmitter chemicals, reports Children, Youth and Women’s Health Services.